LorenzoGarzelli/RealTime-Chat-App/README.md

 - React
 - SWR (React Hooks for Data Fetching)
-- Dexie.js (used for storing chat messages and other data(such as: cryptographic keys, roomId for WS connections, ecc...))
+- Dexie.js (a wrapper for indexedDB, used for storing chat messages and other data(such as: cryptographic keys, roomId for WS connections, ecc...))